rchanou/rchanou.github.io/cost-awareness.md

 UploadAllFiles().OnSuccess(SaveOrder)
 ```

-Wow, it feels more like reading English instead of code!
-Right? _Right?!_
+Wow, so clean, it feels more like reading English instead of code!
+Right?

-Well, despite all that sophistication, I learned that the system was buggy and broken to the point that,in order to work around its failure points, our users were maintaining their own auxiliary Google Sheets and sending each other emails.
+Well, despite all that sophistication, soon after I took over, I learned how buggy and broken the system was: it got to the point that, in order to work around its failure points, our users were maintaining their own auxiliary Google Sheets and sending each other emails.
 They clearly weren't happy with it.
-And yes, there were tests, by the way; although a lot of them did not seem to be testing anything useful.
+And yes, the codebase did have tests; although a lot of them did not seem to be testing anything useful.
+I know this because they _didn't_ fail much at all, despite the many changes I needed to make, in order to fix the many bugs still present in the system.

 So I got to work making sense of the code, squashing bugs and implementing feature requests using a much more straightforward approach.
 Within a few months, I had turned things around significantly.
 Eventually, my boss told me (I'm paraphrasing): "Before, management was bashing the system.
 Now they're praising it.
 Now they want to consolidate orders from the other systems into your system."
 Ah, rewarding good work with more work, classic.
 At least it didn't suck as much to work with the codebase, as I gradually refactored the legacy logic while I added fixes and features.
 Users were happier, and I was happier.

-My anecdote is not an isolated inciduent.
+My anecdote is not an isolated incident.
 Below are some YouTube videos by engineers with more experience than myself, who have inspired and affirmed my current programming philosophy.
 If you're too busy to watch these, I recommend at least listening to them while you're working or doing chores.

 **[Object-Oriented Programming is Bad](https://youtu.be/QM1iUe6IofM?si=GQHNLsGfGn0sbEGk)/[Embarrassing](https://youtu.be/IRTfhkiAqPw?si=M4uR-1Kz6Ga0opdY)/[Garbage](https://youtu.be/V6VP-2aIcSc?si=F_XTuR17209RYd8t)**, a three-part series by Brian Will.
-In part 1, he outlines his case against OOP; in part 2, he critiques four OOP snippets; and in part 3, he refactors a large OOP codebase.
+In part 1, he outlines his case against OOP; in part 2, he critiques four OOP snippets; and in part 3, he rewrites a large OOP codebase.

 **["Clean Code" is bad.
-What makes code "maintainable"?](https://youtu.be/V6VP-2aIcSc?si=F_XTuR17209RYd8t)** by Internet of Bugs, describing his experience working with "Clean Coders".
+What makes code "maintainable"?](https://youtu.be/V6VP-2aIcSc?si=F_XTuR17209RYd8t)** by Internet of Bugs, describing his experiences dealing with "Clean Code" and explaining why it's flawed.

-**[Shawn Mcgrath's legendary OOP Rant](https://youtu.be/C90H3ZueZMM?si=_TFHYmo-30P8xSBG)** (NSFW language), in which he drunkenly debugs, rails against, and rewrites an object-oriented library written by an eminent Microsoft researcher/author.
+**[Shawn McGrath Demonstrates Why OOP Is A Nightmare](https://youtu.be/C90H3ZueZMM?si=_TFHYmo-30P8xSBG)** (NSFW language), in which he drunkenly debugs, rails against, and rewrites an object-oriented library written by an eminent Microsoft researcher/author.

-**[Solving the Right Problems for Engine Programmers](https://youtu.be/4B00hV3wmMY?si=Hk_v2Hola2ehbpnA)** by Mike Acton, perhaps the most prominent proponent of Data-Oriented Design.
-Despite the title, his advice applies to other domains as well.
+**[Solving the Right Problems for Engine Programmers](https://youtu.be/4B00hV3wmMY?si=Hk_v2Hola2ehbpnA)** by Mike Acton, a prominent proponent of Data-Oriented Design.
+His advice applies to other domains as well, not just engine programming.

-The legendary Casey Muratori has many great talks on his **Molly Rocket** channel, as well some great articles on his blog.
-If I had to pick one to read, it would be Semantic Compression, in which he illustrates how he refactors his code.
+**[The most important article on software development](https://youtu.be/U5BuRz6lzO4?si=fI8i6BtZ1CL5QO-E)**, a review of the article "Semantic Compression", written by none other than Casey Muratori.
+You can (and should) [read the article here](https://caseymuratori.com/blog_0015).
+In the video, Ted Bendixson reads the article and relates it back to his own experiences while sharing additional insights, which I think are all spot on and just as enlightening.

 Alright, enough background, let's get to my first technique.
-I call it **Cost-Based Organization**.
+I call it **Cost-Explicit Management**.

-## Cost-Based Organization
+## Cost-Explicit Management

-Cost-Based Organization (CBO) is usually the first technique I reach for when starting work on a new app or feature.
+Cost-Explicit Management (CEM) is usually the first technique I reach for when starting work on a new app or feature.
 It's much like how an artist might sketch a broad outline before filling in all the details.

-As I explain it, CBO might sound a lot like basic functional programming.
+As I explain it, CEM might sound a lot like basic functional programming.
 I do, in fact, use plain structs and plain functions 99% of the time when writing new code.
-However, it should become clear where CBO departs from the standard functional programming ethos.
+However, it should become clear where CEM departs from the standard functional programming ethos.

 In my experience, other methodologies encourage programmers to prematurely oversplit their code.
 Not only that, they are coached to split them along suboptimal boundaries.
 I generally organize my functions along lines of specific, narrowly-defined costs, rather than vague notions of "domains", "responsibilities" or "services".